 Why do brand research?

 Elise Dorsett of New Kind frames this in an interesting way, with something they call the “brand box.”
-In essence, brand research needs to answer these two questions:
+Brand research needs to answer two questions:

 - What does your external community—your customers, clients, users, etc.—believe about your brand today?
 What could they value in the future?